CodeWithNachi/docker-with-nachi/Lesson1.md

  1. We can verify the container is running by running command `docker ps -a`
  1. We can also verify it by browsing localhost:8090

+## Experiment 9
+ 1. Run the command `docker restart mynginx`.
+This command restarts the docker container.
+This can be understood by running the `docker ps` command and observing the up time.

+## Experiment 10
+ 1. Run the command `docker pause mynginx`.
+This command pauses the docker container.
+This can be checked by running `docker ps -a`.
+ 1. At this staget the docker stop and docker pause will look similar.
+It would be jumping to too far to understand the difference.

+## Experiment 11
+ 1. Run the command `docker unpause mynginx`.
+This will unpause the container.

+## Experiment 12
+ 1. Run the command `docker kill mynginx`.
+The will kill the container.
+ 1. This command is similar to docker stop.
+We will look at the difference between docker stop and kill at a later lesson

+## Summary

 ## Test your self